turnyanszki/TranslateApiWrapper/README.md

 ## Installation
 To install TranslateApiWrapper, you can use the NuGet Package Manager:
-- dotnet add package TranslateApiWrapper.DI## Usage
+- dotnet add package TranslateApiWrapper.DI

 ## Usage
 Here is a basic example of how to use TranslateApiWrapper in your .NET application: